mrexclamationmark/GNU-Linux-Configuration/etc/README.md

 This is a basic firewall configuration that only accepts packets from connections that are established within the system, new connections made from outside are dropped.

 ARP packets are only accepted from the router configured by the /etc/sysctl.d/local.conf file (net.ipv4.conf.all.arp_ignore = 3)

+**resolv.conf**

+Change nameserver to your routers default gateway address or 127.0.0.1 if using a dns client or the hosts file